cockroachdb/docs/v22.2/cdc-transformations.md

 ### View recent changes to a row

-You can use CDC transformations as a tool for debugging or investigation from the SQL shell.
+You can use CDC transformations as a tool for debugging or investigating issues from the SQL shell.

 For example, you may need to identify what recently changed in a specific row.
 You can use the [`cursor`](create-changefeed.html#cursor-option) option with the desired start time and a `WHERE` clause describing the row in question.
 Instead of sending to a sink, a "sinkless" changefeed will allow you to view the results in the SQL shell.